nrwl/nx/docs/shared/features/explore-graph.md

 Once the graph is displayed, you can explore deeper by clicking on nodes and edges in the graph.
 Click on a node to show a tooltip which also has a link to view more details about the project.
 You can trace the dependency chain between two projects by choosing a **Start** and **End** point in the project tooltips.
-Click on any dependency to find which file(s) created the dependency.
+Click on any dependency line to find which file(s) created the dependency.

 Try playing around with a [fully interactive graph on a sample repo](https://nrwl-nx-examples-dep-graph.netlify.app/?focus=cart) or look at the more limited example below: